The Churches of Jesus Ministry in the Galilee

 Next to the Marriage Church is a Greek Orthodox Church built in 1886, the church holds two of the six jars believed to have been used in the miracle of the wine.
 Outside the church is a courtyard with palm trees, bells, gazebos, and fountains but the interior is usually closed to tourists.

-Cana Wedding Church.
+Franciscan Wedding Church, Cana.
 Photo credit: © Shutterstock